sonic-pi-net/sonic-pi/etc/doc/tutorial/B.02-Shortcut-Cheatsheet.md

 # Shortcut Cheatsheet

 The following is a summary of the main Emacs Live shortcuts available within Sonic Pi.
+The Mac and Windows | Linux modes differ - switch between them in `IO -> Shortcut Mode`, or open `Preferences -> Shortcuts` to view every binding and build your own.
 Please see Section B.1 for motivation and background.

 ## Conventions